zonblade/php-view-source-protection/README.md

 + why do i even need this if its is cant hide it completely? you know, view-source is impossible to hide! but now your dream come true! you can hide your viewsource ;)
-+ for now this script can only do some trick , but i'm sure there's something in the future.
++ for now this script can only do some trick , but i'm sure there's something else we can do with this logic in the future.

 # docs
 LANG_ID dokumentasi berbahasa indonesia<br>